JUNIOR SCHOOL YEARS 7 & 8

 Beginning with the IB Link program at year 10, progressing into the diploma program at year 11 and 12, the IB diploma enables students to learn a diverse range of pre-tertiary study skills, environmental knowledge, language and tolerance.

-Further details of the IBDP curriculum can be found below, or see additional enrolment information both for the IBDP and IB Link.
+Details of the IBDP curriculum can be found below or in the senior student IB handbook above.

 IB Diploma Programme students must choose one subject from each of the five groups (1 to 5), ensuring breadth of knowledge and understanding in their best language, additional language(s), the social sciences, the experimental sciences and mathematics.

 Students must also choose either an arts subject from group 6, or a second subject from groups 1 to 5.